k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: winter wolf/hell hound alignment
 - Fix: depreciation warning using 'cp -n' during compile
 - Wolverines are not affected by onscary()
+- Attempt to force github workflow to use gcc13 for linux build